12 May 2025

 Public playgrounds are ubiquitious and challenging, for our kids, and at moments even for me!

+I believe age also has something to do with it.
 The Dutch population, and Europe's population overall, is old.
 An abundance of older people takes the life out of a society.
 I'm well aware I'm not the youngest myself anymore, and soon will be part of the problem.
 Until that point, I would like to live in an environment which exudes energy.

 I don't know how better to express this, but life was EASY when it was thirty degrees every day.
 I walked outside and jumped on the bicycle or motorbike, the kids played outside.